AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Beware of hidden costs

-According to analyses, only 14% of costs on Enterprise LLM invoices are often attributable to actual user requests – the rest is infrastructure overhead, system prompts, and retries.
-Prompt Caching can bring up to 90% in savings.
+According to some analyses, often only 14% of the costs on an enterprise LLM invoice come from actual user requests; the rest is infrastructure overhead, system prompts, and retries.
+Prompt caching can cut that by up to 90%.

 Market Dynamics 2026: The new order